 Lepakshi is a small quaint village with a trail of several great kingdoms that once ruled the area.
-Lepakshi was founded in 1535 AD by Maharaja Aliya Rama Raya of the Vijayanagara empire.
-Located in Anantapur District of Andhra Pradesh and 120 km from Bangalore, this place is a trove of several fascinating archaeological sites, beautiful ancient temples and rich culture.
+Located in the Anantpur district of Andhra Pradesh, Lepakshi is located at a distance of 120 km from Bangalore making it a great choice for one day trip.
+Founded in 1535 AD by Maharaja Aliya Rama Raya of the Vijayanagara empire, Lepakshi is a trove of several fascinating archaeological sites, beautiful ancient temples and rich culture.

 Free .
 Works Offline .
 Share Anywhere